PriyankMistry/hostel-management-system/README.md

 3. There is also a feature for the admin to register a new student and a new warden if required.
 4. Authorisation is maintained using protected routes.

-InProgress:
+### InProgress
-1. Add Complaints, attendance feature for both warden, and student.
+- Add Complaints, attendance feature for both warden, and student.

 ### Screenshots